sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 ---

 Merges nearby lines more aggressively than the built-in line merger.
 Use this preprocessor when the PDF contains oversplit lines, lines overlapping on the x-axis, or "jittery" lines misaligned on the y-axis.
 This preprocessor does not override the built-in line merge, but instead evaluates after it.
 This means you can configure the Merge Lines preprocessor to be aggressive than the built-in line merger, but not less aggressive.
+For more information, see the Notes section.

 Parameters
 ----